 Unfortunately, it is not possible for doctoral candidates and guest researchers to live in the student dorms run by Studierendenwerk.
 RWTH has three guesthouses with various accommodation options very near the university campus.
 As a rule, it is necessary to book very early (several months in advance), as this option is in high demand and the guesthouses are often fully booked.
 Since only your host institute can make a reservation on your behalf, please contact them early on to check availability.

 If you are looking for furnished accommodation for a limited period of time, you will find offers for temporary and furnished apartments in Aachen on the website Wohnen auf Zeit.

 - Some international students have reported fake housing offers.
-This document offers some tips to recognize and avoid possible housing scams.
+This document and this video tutorial by AV offer some tips to recognize and avoid possible housing scams.